 Need Computer Courses For Beginners Study Help?

-StudyUp can help improve your grades by enabling you to store all of your notes online, and network with other students - all for FREE!
+StudyUp can help you improve your grades by allowing you to store all of your notes online for FREE.
+Being organized is key to success with school work, let StudyUp help you be better organized!

 Wesley Said:What is a show/hide indicator?